bethdevopsbunny/pwshHMACWebRequest/README.md

-# Powershell WebRequest with HMAC Auth
+# Powershell WebRequest with HMAC

 Wraps around Powershells Invoke-WebRequest command, generates HMAC for payload and adds it to header of the request.